brunosm16/nest-paginator/readme.md

 > Paginate data with Nest and TypeORM

-This project uses Nest together with TypeORM to paginate data, the idea it's to use this library by only calling a function that it's responsible for paginating data to a TypeORM Entity.
+This project uses Nest with TypeORM to paginate data, the idea it's to use this library by only calling a function that it's responsible for paginating data to a TypeORM Entity.

 ## Installation